tmo1/sms-ie/tools/Tools.md

 This will read messages from <silence-xxx.xml> and write them to <silence-xxx.zip>.

+> [!WARNING]
-**:warning:** This script uses the Python ElementTree XML API, [which "is not secure against maliciously constructed data"](https://docs.python.org/3/library/xml.etree.elementtree.html).
+> This script uses the Python ElementTree XML API, [which "is not secure against maliciously constructed data"](https://docs.python.org/3/library/xml.etree.elementtree.html).
 It should only be used on trusted XML.

+> [!NOTE]
-**:note:** [Silence produces invalid XML](https://git.silence.dev/Silence/Silence-Android/-/issues/317) when encoding certain characters (such as emojis).
+> [Silence produces invalid XML](https://git.silence.dev/Silence/Silence-Android/-/issues/317) when encoding certain characters (such as emojis).
 This will cause the converter to fail with an error message ending in a line like this:

 `xml.etree.ElementTree.ParseError: reference to invalid character number: line nnn, column mmm`

-To fix the XML, first use the XML fixer tool to produce valid XML:
+If this error is encountered, first use the XML fixer tool to produce valid XML:

 `silence-xml-fixer.py < silence-xxx.xml > silence-xxx-fixed.xml`